Gate: Seven of Swords

 “I like your name quite a lot,” I said.
 “Not just for the sound of it but also for the epic stories that come to mind when one hears it.”

-“That was what I liked about it too,” Aurora said as the prince and I moved through the rooms and hallways of her home towards the exit.
+“That was what I liked about it too,” Aurora said as the prince and I moved through the rooms and hallways of her sky palace towards the exit.
 When we reached the outer threshold, the goddess put a single hand on the prince’s arm.
-“Are you sure, my brave and handsome son, that won’t you stay with me in the heavens and continue to dream of your exploits?
+“Are you sure, my brave and handsome son, that you won’t stay with me in the heavens and continue to dream of life from a safe remove in my home?
 I would shape my life around you and we could share so many lovely moments together.”

-“I recognize this place,” said the knight.
-“This is the dwelling of the sky giants.
+“I recognize this place,” said the prince.
+“This is a dwelling of the sky giants.
 They jealously guard the plunder they have taken from others and live in fear that those they have stolen from will come to take their treasures back.
 My father has been dealing with their ilk for years untold.”

-“I am unwilling to fight with giants,” I said.
-“For I have only now visited the sky from the forest floor for the first time and I would like to come again unmolested if possible.
+“I am unwilling to fight with giants or anyone else,” I said.
+“For I have only now visited the sky palaces from the forest floor for the first time and I would like to come again if possible.
 Why don’t we give them a gift?
-That way, they won’t feel like sending us away and may even allow us inside.”
+That way, they won’t feel like sending us away and may even allow us inside their formidable seat of power.”

 “A fine idea,” Lancelot replied.
 “But I have nothing to give them beyond my presence and knowledge of my father’s doings.
 They know the majority of that already being who they are.”

 “I may have something,” I said and visualized a basket filled to the brim with large, golden apples.
-Upon the fruit’s skin, letters of gold could be seen, gleaming in the light from the sun.
-“We will give them these: the Apples of Hesperides.
-I can’t remember where I picked them up but, as I understand it, some value these quite highly.”
+Upon the fruits’ skin, letters of gold could be seen, gleaming in the light from the sun.
+“We will give them these, the Apples of Hesperides.
+I can’t remember where I picked them up but, as I understand it, some value these and the words written upon them quite highly.”

 “Those are a kingly gift,” the prince said.
 “May I take one for my father?
 He’s never asked me to fetch one of those storied apples for him but perhaps he would desire it anyway.”